maze02/GETAQUOTE/README.md

 # Get Your Quote

-A site which calculates a quote for the web features you would like.
+The application calculates a quote for the web features you would like.
+It can also organise the quotes submitted in alphabetical order, in terms of selected features and the descending cost.
 This was my submission for Sprint 7 at the IT Academy Cibernarium Course.

 ## Screenshots